-Information on expected credit losses on loans to customers and the approach of the Bank's management to assessing allowance for expected credit losses on loans to customers are presented in Note 10 Loans to customers, Note 22 Allowance for expected credit losses, Note 24 Risk management and Note 31 Significant accounting judgments and estimates to the financial statements.
+Information on expected credit losses on loans to customers and the approach of the Bank's management to assessing allowance for expected credit losses on loans to customers are presented in Note 10 Loans to corporate customers, Note 22 Allowance for expected credit losses, Note 24 Risk management and Note 30 Significant accounting judgments and estimates to the financial statements.

-In the course of our audit we analyzed the methodology for estimating the allowance developed by the Bank in accordance with IFRS 9.
+In the course of our audit, we analyzed the methodology for estimating the allowance developed by the Bank in accordance with IFRS 9.

-Our audit procedures included a review of the financial and non-financial information by counterparty, debt servicing, internal credit ratings of counterparties, factors of significant credit risk increase and also a calculation of default probability based on the Bank's methodology, an analysis of macroeconomic projections, analytical procedures with respect to the credit portfolio.
+Our audit procedures included a review of the financial and non-financial information by counterparty, debt servicing, internal credit ratings of counterparties, factors of significant credit risk increase and also a calculation of default probability based on the Bank's methodology, an analysis of macroeconomic projections.

-In the course of our audit procedures we analyzed the expected future cash flows on all loans to customers, including from the disposal of collateral.
+In the course of our audit procedures we analyzed the expected future cash flows on loans to customers, including from the disposal of collateral.